Mitchell-SysBio/2024_colibactin_contact/README.md

 plotColonyTraces.m reads in a czi file and allows you to select an index within the file to plot fluorescent profiles for.
 The user draws a line crossing the entirety of both colonies and plots the fluorescent profiles of all fluorophores (min-max normalized) across the line.

+Supplemental Figures

+PI_lysis.m performs gating on flow cytometry data measuring cell lysis with PI staining.
+The input is .fcs files from a flow cytometer and the output is histograms and bar plots of the PI staining and percent dead cells.

+segment_membrane_recAsignal.m is a function used to calculate fluorescent profiles along a cross-section line between two colonies on either side of a membrane.
+A czi file is read into the function and each scene within the file is opened.
+The user marks a line between two colonies and additional lines mark the edge of each colony.
+The fluorescent signal along the line cross-sectioning the two colonies is saved for downstream analysis.

+plot_membrane_recAsignal.m is a wrapper script using the segment_membrane_recAsignal.m function.
+This script plots signal decay curves and bar plots of the average max signal intensity for each condition.
+This script does not take into acount colony edges and instead only looks at peak reporter signal

 ![image](https://github.com/Mitchell-SysBio/2024_colibactin_contact/assets/154358451/6f7e0295-89e3-4ee3-8d02-4e37100a2e09)